 Information can be delivered in a variety of ways (e.g., websites, podcasts, videos, books, etc.), and often publishers will duplicate information across types.

-Disease characteristics (e.g., systems involved, stage, progression rate, etc.) and which are the most salient to patients can vary widely.
+Disease characteristics (e.g., systems involved, stage, progression rate, etc.) and which are the most salient to a specific patient can vary widely.

 Disease states can impact multiple domains (e.g., symptoms, function [activities of daily living]) to varying degrees and relevance to patient's well-being.